coreyalejandro/uicare-system/README.md

 - Expand pattern recognition capabilities
 - Add monitoring dashboard

+## Security
+To protect users from cross-site scripting (XSS) attacks, the project sanitizes markdown content before rendering it in the UI.
+Components that display markdown, such as the `MemoryViewer`, use a trusted HTML sanitizer to remove potentially malicious scripts while preserving safe markup.

 ## Team
 - Project built for hackathon
 - Focus on improving user experience through AI assistance